quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part06_Optimal_Policie.md

 An MDP formalizes the RL setup where the environment’s dynamics are well-defined.
 It involves a finite set of states, actions, rewards, and transition probabilities.
 :p What is an MDP?
 ??x
 A Markov Decision Process (MDP) is a mathematical framework for modeling decision-making in situations where outcomes are partly random and partly under the control of a decision maker.
-In an MDP, the environment’s dynamics are well-defined by specifying a finite set of states \(S\), actions \(A\), rewards \(R\), and transition probabilities \(p(s'|s,a)\).
+In an MDP, the environment’s dynamics are well-defined by specifying a finite set of states $S $, actions $ A $, rewards$ R $, and transition probabilities$ p(s'|s,a)$.
 The agent must choose actions to maximize its cumulative reward over time.
 ```java
 public class MDP {
     public double[] getPossibleRewards(State state, Action action) {